tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

     parameters in `ResponsePrepareProposal`.
     * As a sanity check, Tendermint will check the returned parameters for validity if the Application modified it.

-**TODO**: All fields marked with an asterisk (*) are not 100% needed for PrepareProposal to work.
+>**TODO**: All fields marked with an asterisk (*) are not 100% needed for PrepareProposal to work.
 Their presence depends on the functionality we want for PrepareProposal (i.e., what can the App modify?)

-**BEGIN TODO**
+>**BEGIN TODO**
+>

-Big question: How are we going to ensure a sane management of the mempool if the App can change (add, remove, modify, reorder) transactions.
+>Big question: How are we going to ensure a sane management of the mempool if the App can change (add, remove, modify, reorder) transactions.
 Some ideas:
+>

-1. If Tendermint always does ReCheckTx on transactions in the mempool after every commit, then the App can ensure that mempool is properly managed
+>1.
+If Tendermint always does ReCheckTx on transactions in the mempool after every commit, then the App can ensure that mempool is properly managed
-  * _(pro)_ This doesn't need any extra logic or params
+>  * _(pro)_ This doesn't need any extra logic or params
-  * _(con)_ It may be inefficient for some Apps
+>  * _(con)_ It may be inefficient for some Apps
-2. Each returned transaction is attached a new enum, `Action`, and an extra `Hash` field:
+>2.
+Each returned transaction is attached a new enum, `Action`, and an extra `Hash` field:
-  * `Action` = Unmodified, Hash = `nil`.
+ > * `Action` = Unmodified, Hash = `nil`.
 The Application didn't touch this transaction.
 Nothing to do on mempool
-  * `Action` = Added, Hash = `nil`.
+ > * `Action` = Added, Hash = `nil`.
 The Application added this new transaction to the list.
 Tendermint should hash it and check (for sanity) if it is already in the mempool, if not add it to the mempool
-  * `Action` = Removed, Hash = `nil`.
+ > * `Action` = Removed, Hash = `nil`.
 The Application removed this transaction from the list, denoting it is not valid.
 Tendermint should remove it from the mempool (equivalent to ReCheckTx returning false).
 Note that the App is **not** removing the transaction, but **marking** it as invalid
-  * `Action` = Modified, Hash = `old_hash`.
+ > * `Action` = Modified, Hash = `old_hash`.
 The Application modified the transaction and is indicating the TX's old hash (i.e., before the changes).
 Tendermint should remove the old transaction (based on old_hash) from the mempool, and add the modified one (if not there already)
-  * The Application SHOULD NOT remove transactions from the list it received in the Request, however, it can reorder them
+ > * The Application SHOULD NOT remove transactions from the list it received in the Request, however, it can reorder them
-  * Note that this mechanism supports transaction reordering
+ > * Note that this mechanism supports transaction reordering
-  * "Modified" is not strictly necessary.
+ > * "Modified" is not strictly necessary.
 It can be simulated with "Removed", then "Added".
 This would render the "Hash" field unnecessary
-  * _(pro)_ Allows App to efficiently manage mempool
+ > * _(pro)_ Allows App to efficiently manage mempool
-  * _(con)_ More complex, less fool-proof for the App
+ > * _(con)_ More complex, less fool-proof for the App
-3. Identifying transactions with IDs in both directions and using those IDs instead of hashes.
+>3.
+Identifying transactions with IDs in both directions and using those IDs instead of hashes.
 The mempool management would be similar to point 2.
-  * Same pros and cons as 2.
+>  * Same pros and cons as 2.
-  * _(pro w.r.t 2)_ IDs look to me a semantically clearer way to identify transactions
+>  * _(pro w.r.t 2)_ IDs look to me a semantically clearer way to identify transactions
-  * _(con w.r.t 2)_ IDs need to be introduced... unclear if changes may reach further into Tendermint's code
+>  * _(con w.r.t 2)_ IDs need to be introduced... unclear if changes may reach further into Tendermint's code
-4. Other ideas?
+>4.
+Other ideas?
+>

-**END TODO**
+>**END TODO**

-**TODO**: Since we are likely to keep CheckTx, does it make sense to have tx_events here?
+>**TODO**: Since we are likely to keep CheckTx, does it make sense to have tx_events here?
 (If we allow for new TXs to be added here, then we might want to have their corresponding events)

 #### When does Tendermint call it?